reazz0nn/reazz0nn/README.md

 Data Analyst
 ------------

-* 🌍  I'm based in Moscow
+* 🌍  Based in Moscow
 * ✉️  You can contact me at [alexmaksimov1616@gmail.com](mailto:alexmaksimov1616@gmail.com)

 ### Skills